 disclaimer

-Oklahoma inmate records reveal details of prisoners held in state prisons and county/city jails.
+Oklahoma inmate records reveal details of prisoners in state prisons and county/city jails.
 The Oklahoma Department of Corrections is tasked with creating and maintaining these records.
 There are 24 state prisons in Oklahoma.
-Each of these correctional centers has a recording unit required to compile inmates’ details committed into its facility.
-Examples of these details are fingerprints, photographs, date of birth, ethnicity/nationality, etc. Generally, inmate records in Oklahoma are created for research and statistical purposes.
+Each correctional center has a recording unit required to compile inmates' details committed to its facility.
+These details include fingerprints, photographs, date of birth, ethnicity/nationality, etc. Generally, inmate records in Oklahoma are created for research and statistical purposes.
 As a result, they are readily available to law enforcement agencies and other authorized state agencies.

 Are Incarceration Records Public Information in Oklahoma?

 Incarceration records in Oklahoma are public information thanks to the Open Records Act.
-The law came into effect in 1985 to ensure citizen’s right to access government records.
-These records are created and maintained by approved agencies at the state and county level.
+The law was enacted in 1985 to ensure citizens' right to access government records.
+These records are created and maintained by approved agencies at the state and county levels.
 Oklahoma incarceration records are available in electronic formats and physical copies.
 Note that some information on the records is confidential.
-As such, requesters may only gain access to such sensitive information by obtaining a court order or subpoena.
+As such, requesters may only access such sensitive information by obtaining a court order or subpoena.

 What Information is Contained in an Oklahoma Inmate Record?

-Four types of records are created for every inmate committed into a state prison.
+Four types of records are created for every inmate committed to a state prison.
 These are:

-● Field Record: This record is maintained and created by the parole and probation unit of the prison.
-The field record shows all activities, sentences, and backgrounds of the prisoner.
+• Field Record: This record is maintained and created by the parole and probation unit of the prison.
+The field record shows the prisoner's activities, sentences, and backgrounds.

 Where do I Look Up an Inmate in Oklahoma?

-Inmate look-up in Oklahoma is provided by approved agencies in charge of maintaining inmate records.
-Generally, the Department of Corrections is the approved custodian of records of inmates housed in state prisons.
-Records of county jail inmates are maintained by the record department of the county sheriff.
-Requesters can look-up inmate information by:
+Inmate lookup in Oklahoma is provided by approved agencies that maintain inmate records.
+Generally, the Department of Corrections is the approved custodian of the records of inmates housed in state prisons.
+The county sheriff's record department maintains records of county jail inmates.
+Requesters can look up inmate information by:

 How Do I Conduct an Inmate Search in Oklahoma?

-Inmate search in Oklahoma can be conducted differently at county jails and state prisons.
-This is because they are under different jurisdiction and administration.
+Inmate searches in Oklahoma can be conducted differently at county jails and state prisons.
+This is because they are under different jurisdictions and administrations.

-Inmate search in jails: There is no centralized system for looking up inmates in jails.
-Individual counties in the state provide such information through the sheriff’s office.
-Generally, requesters may mail, call, or visit the county sheriff office to obtain physical copies of inmate records.
+Inmate search in jails: No centralized system exists to look up prison inmates.
+Individual counties in the state provide such information through the sheriff's office.
+Generally, requesters may mail, call, or visit the county sheriff's office to obtain physical copies of inmate records.
 However, some Oklahoma counties offer easy online access to inmate information.
-For instance, Cleveland county provides access to inmate information system online.
-Also, Oklahoma county has an online search platform for finding inmates in its facility.
+For instance, Cleveland County provides access to the inmate information system online.
+Oklahoma County also has an online search platform for finding inmates in its facility.

 Inmate search in prisons: The Department of Corrections in Oklahoma provides access to its online database.
-Family and friends can find inmate information on the database by providing details like the prisoner’s name or birth date.
-It is advisable to input the inmate’s OK DOC number to get a better search result.
+Family and friends can find information on inmates on the database by giving details like the prisoner's name or birth date.
+It is advisable to input the inmate's OK DOC number to get a better search result.
 Further information on an inmate can be obtained by contacting the records department of the ODOC.
 Mail, call, or visit the department using the address below:

 3400 North Martin Luther King Avenue